alcortesm/git-diff-tree-benchmarks/README.md

 between two git commits using different git implementations.
 It generates reports and comes with a gnuplot script for easier visualization.

+The goal is get an idea about the algorithmic complexity of the different implementations.

 The benchmark is performed as follows:

 1. It generates a linear version of the history of a repository, going from the head up to the initial commit, choosing the first parent whenever it finds a merge.
-Think of these step as a `git rev-list --first-parent HEAD`.
+Think of this step as a `git rev-list --first-parent HEAD`.

 2. Measure the time to find out what files has changed between each commit and its parent.